Yandex Cloud

 Check the current versions of junit and aws-java-sdk-dynamodb.

-4. In the folder src/main/java/com/mycompany/app/, create the SeriesItemOps06.java file, for example, using the nano editor:
+4. In the src/main/java/com/mycompany/app/ folder, create the SeriesItemOps06.java file, e.g., using nano:

 nano src/main/java/com/mycompany/app/SeriesItemOps06.java

-Copy the following code to the created file:
+Paste the following code into this file:

 Warning